openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 -   vDisks: The amount of vDisks on the vPool.

 The Backend details for a vPool are
+-   Write Speed: The current write speed to the Storage Backend.
+-   Read Speed: The current read speed from the Storage Backend.
 -   Type: Type of the Storage Backend.
+-   Login: Login/Username used to connect to the Storage Backend.
 -   Connection: The Connection (IP, URL, Domainname, Zone, ...) for the Storage Backend.
--   Login: Login/Username used to connect to the Storage Backend.
--   Read Speed: The current read speed from the Storage Backend.
--   Write Speed: The current write speed to the Storage Backend.

 The Configuration details for a vPool are

 -   Cache Strategy: Cache on Read or Cache on Write
 -   Deduped mode: Deduped or Non-Deduped.
 When set to deduped all vDisks will be using a deduped read cache per Storage Router.
 On the individual vDisk page you can change the setting so the volumes becomes non-deduped and has its own cache.
 When the vPool setting is set to Non-Deduped all vDisks will have their own cache location.
 In this case it will not be possible to overrule this setting on the vDisk detail page.
 -   SCO Size: The size of the Storage Conatiner Objects (a collection of writes) which gets stored on the Backend.
+-   Cluster Size: The block size used by the vDisks on the vPool.
 -   Write Buffer: The amount of data that can be in the DTL but not available in the Backend.
 -   DTL mode: The way new writes are stored in the Distributed Transaction Log (DTL).
 The DTL is making sure that you don't have data loss when a host goes down.
 The DTL of a volume is configured on another host as where the volume is running and contains the outstanding writes (writes which are not yet on the backend).
 Every write to the write buffer (local SSDs) of a volume also gets transferred to the DTL on another host.
-This transfer can be disabled (no DTL), synchronously or asynchronously.
+This transfer can be disabled (no DTL), synchronously (sync every 4K write) or asynchronously (sync on fsync from the VM).
 -   DTL Transport: Displays whether the vPool is using RDMA or standard TCP to transfer the DTL data.

 These setting will be by default applied to all vDisks.
-The settings can be changed on the individual vDisk Detail pages.
+The settings (except for the cluster size) can be changed on the individual vDisk Detail pages.

 #### vPool Actions

-### <a name="addvpool"></a>Create the vPool
+##### <a name="addvpool"></a>Create the vPool

 -   In case the GUI isn't open yet, open the [Open vStorage GUI](Administration/usingthegui.md) on the public IP of the Storage Router and